speakspeak/msm-gpu/README.md

 ## Make MSM faster

 Here, we use a new faster parallel Pippenger-based MSM algorithm, which is equivalent to the one from our paper "cuZK: Accelerating Zero-Knowledge Proof with A Faster Parallel Multi-Scalar Multiplication Algorithm on GPUs".
-The full version of this paper will be published soon.
+The full version of this paper can be downloaded [here](https://eprint.iacr.org/2022/1321).

 Details of our MSM implementation are described [here](./doc.md) (doc.md).